clintlosee/personal-goals/README.md

 4. Increase Photography Reach
 5. TBA

-# September 11, 2016
+# September 18, 2016

-### This Week's Focus: Get Back Into The Swing Of Things
+### This Week's Focus: Fall Colors and Read up on Angular 2 Release

 ### Things I'll do This Week: Set up this repo